appserver-io/appserver/_docs/persistence-container.md

 #### Singleton Session Beans (SSBs)

-A `SSB` is created by the container only once in each application.
+A `SSB` is created by the container only once for each application.
 Thus, whenever an instance is requested, it will be the same.
 If a variable is set as a `SSB` member, it is available until it is overwritten, or the application server is restarted.

 ##### Concurrency